Community Service

 LOMA PRIETA VOLUNTEER FIRE AND RESCUE

-Since 1962, the Loma Prieta Volunteer Fire and Rescue has served in support of the California Division of Forestry to protect the forest, farms, homes and above all the families along the Santa Cruz-Santa Clara County line in the Summit area South of Los Gatos.
+Since 1962, the Loma Prieta Volunteer Fire and Rescue has served in support of the California Division of Forestry to protect the forest, farms, homes, and above all the families along the Santa Cruz-Santa Clara County line in the Summit area South of Los Gatos.

-One of our biggest needs is not equipment, but personnel.
+One of their biggest needs is not equipment, but personnel.
 Maintaining a force large enough to respond day in and day out is not easy.
 Not everybody can respond at all times.
 In order for a modern volunteer force to survive it requires a balance of young career bound firefighters and those who have their roots deep in the community.
 We welcome all comers, male and female.
 You must live in the response area and be at least 18 years of age.
 There are a series of classes and training you must attend to be able to respond on calls.
 All required training is available through CDF, which will put you through a Volunteer Academy, First Responder /EMT(medical training), Safety Orientation, Hazardous Materials and Confined Space training.
-There is no cost for the training
+There is no cost for the training.

 www.lomaprietafire.blogspot.com